What you'll learn

 command (or refresh the browser window) two or three more times within one minute, and notice that you get the following message because you exceeded the rate limit of the policy:{ "fault": { "faultstring":"Spike arrest violation.
 Allowed rate : 1pm", "detail": { "errorcode":"policies.ratelimit.SpikeArrestViolation"} } }

-If you try making more calls within a minute, you should continue to get the fault message.
+If you try making more calls within a minute, you will continue to get the fault message.

 - Edit your policy to set the <